Victoria Shanghai Academy: Accreditation

 VSA is accredited by the Association of China and Mongolia International Schools, the Council of International Schools, the East Asia Regional Council of Overseas Schools, the International Baccalaureate Organization, the New England Association of Schools and Colleges, and the Alliance for Sustainable Schools.

 Curriculum

 VSA is an International Baccalaureate (IB) authorized school offering 3 IB courses: Primary Years Programme (PYP) for primary school, Middle Years Programme (MYP) for secondary school, and Diploma Programme (DP) for the last 2 years of secondary school.
-The school is bilingual and classes are taught in Traditional Chinese and English, while students may also choose to study French or Spanish.
+The school is bilingual, and classes are taught in Mandarin using Traditional characters and English.
+Students may also choose to study French or Spanish.
 VSA also offers its own VSA Diploma for students who do not choose to study or do not meet the requirements for the DP.

 Campus

 The 2022 expansion project added "world-class" facilities to the VSA campus, including: